rcjj98/tp/docs/UserGuide.md

 &nbsp;
 ### Editing the data file
-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+AddressBook data are saved as a JSON file `PATH_TO_JAR_FILE/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 :exclamation: **Caution:** If your changes to the data file makes its format invalid, the address book will discard all data and start with an empty data file at the next run.